towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   control.
 NVidia or Intel cards require manual setup to force dithering off.

-\* 'EnableBrightSideHDROutput' Enable the high\-performance driver for BrightSide Technologies High dynamic range display device for 16 bit per color channel output precision.
+\* 'EnableBrightSideHDROutput' Enable the high-performance driver for BrightSide Technologies High dynamic range display device for 16 bit per color channel output precision.
 See "help BrightSideHDR" for detailed explanation.
 Please note that you'll need to install the 3rd